-The Complaint Coordinator will review the complaint and will refer it to the District of Columbia Office on Human Rights (OHR) for investigation.
-The Complaint Coordinator will notify the complainant in writing of this referral.
-This letter will include notification that the complainant may also file a complaint directly with:
+The Complaint Coordinator will review the complaint and will share the information with the District of Columbia Office on Human Rights (OHR).
+The Complaint Coordinator will notify the complainant that it is their responsibility to file a complaint directly with OHR if they wish to have OHR investigate the complaint.
+OVSJG cannot file a complaint with OHR on someone's behalf.